-Aside from satisfying one’s gastronomic cravings, Lipa is also a portal to commune with the rustic and divine with its number of historical places, ranging from century-old churches and monasteries to heritage houses where the Spanish influence in architecture is very much pronounced.
+Aside from satisfying one’s gastronomic cravings, Lipa is also a portal to commune with the rustic and divine with its number of historical places, ranging from century-old churches and monasteries to Spanish-influenced heritage houses.

-Only 78 kilometers away from Manila, Lipa is one of the first-class cities in the province of Batangas, along with Tanauan City and Batangas City.
+Only 78 kilometers away from Manila, Lipa is one of the first-class cities in the province of Batangas.
 It can be reached in roughly an hour via the South Luzon Expressway (SLEX) and the Southern Tagalog Arterial Road (STAR Tollway).
-The city is also considered as a low-risk area for weather disturbances, as it is conveniently located in a valley between the Malarayat mountain range and Mount Maculot.
-The two mountains protect the city as they serve as wind breakers in times of typhoons.
+The city is also considered a low-risk area for weather disturbances, as it is conveniently located in a valley between the Malarayat mountain range and Mount Maculot.
+The two mountains protect the city as they serve as windbreakers in times of typhoons.

-Along with its robust economic development, the city is also a governmental institution haven.
-Regional and provincial offices are abound in the area.
-Health facilities and other private hospitals and dental clinics are easily found here as well.
-Various educational institutions in all levels are also located in the city, and like any thriving center, the city is home to a number of commercial establishments, including SM City Lipa, Fiesta World Mall Lipa, and Robinsons Place Lipa.
+Along with its robust economic development, the city is also a haven for governmental institutions.
+Regional and provincial offices are abundant in the area.
+Health facilities and other private hospitals and dental clinics can be easily found here as well.
+Various educational institutions at all levels are also located in the city, and like any thriving center, the city is home to a number of commercial establishments, including SM City Lipa, Fiesta World Mall Lipa, and Robinsons Place Lipa.